RPT-Dairy prices rise, volumes drop at auction -NZ's Fonterra

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-(Repeats to widen distribution) Sept 6 International milk prices rose while volumes dropped in this month's first auction held by New Zealand's Fonterra Co-operative Group, the world's biggest dairy exporter.
-Fonterra's GDT Price Index climbed 7.7 percent, with an average selling price of $2,920 per tonne, in the auction held on Tuesday.
-The index rose 12.7 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.
-A total of 36,748 tonnes was sold at the latest auction, falling 2.7 percent from the previous one, the cooperative said on its website (www.globaldairytrade.info).
-The auctions are held twice a month, with the next one scheduled for September 20.
+(Repeats to widen distribution) Sept 20 International milk prices rose while volumes dropped in this month's second auction held by New Zealand's Fonterra Co-operative Group, the world's biggest dairy exporter.
+Fonterra's GDT Price Index climbed 1.7 percent, with an average selling price of $2,975 per tonne, in the auction held on Tuesday.
+The index rose 7.7 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.
+A total of 35,086 tonnes was sold at the latest auction, falling 4.5 percent from the previous one, the cooperative said on its website (www.globaldairytrade.info).
+The auctions are held twice a month, with the next one scheduled for October 4.
 The auction results can affect the New Zealand dollar as the dairy sector generates more than 7 percent of the nation's gross domestic product.
 The New Zealand milk co-operative, which is owned by about 10,500 farmers, controls nearly a third of the world dairy trade.
-(Bengaluru Commodities desk)
+(Bengaluru Commodities desk) ))

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)